aweris/drone-cache/docs/examples/drone-1.0.md

 ### Simple (Filesystem/Volume)

-NOTE: This will only be effective if your pipeline runs on the same agent each time (for example, if you are running drone in single-machine mode).
+NOTE: This will only be effective if your pipeline runs on the same agent each time (for example, if you are running the drone in single-machine mode).

 ```yaml
 kind: pipeline